Scientists from the University of Aberdeen have created the world's first 3D thermal image of an active volcano.

 Professor Howell said that their initial research has allowed them to identify the key challenges involved in developing a fully automated system, but the early results are promising.

 “Drone technology is moving so fast that we could have a system fully up and running in a few years,” he said.
-“Being able to send a low cost portable drone unit to any volcano around the world could really revolutionise how we monitor volcanos and be a game-changer for the people who live and work in their shadow.
+“Being able to send a low cost portable drone unit to any volcano around the world could really revolutionise how we monitor volcanoes and be a game-changer for the people who live and work in their shadow.

 “Ultimately this technology could help us build a much better idea of how volcanoes behave and in the future could save lives.”